EndlingAlien/the_village/README.md

 **The Village** is a creepy, MS-DOS-inspired text adventure running inside a faux Windows 95 desktop.
 It’s a Python + Tkinter project where you explore a cursed little operating system... and an even stranger village tucked deep in the Appalachian woods.

-Everything here — the concept, code, GUI, even the fake desktop wallpapers — is mine.
+Everything here: the concept, code, GUI, even the fake desktop wallpapers, is mine.
 This is my love letter to weird software, analog horror, and the kind of offbeat storytelling that makes your skin crawl.

 ---

 ## Why I Made This

-I wanted to build something nostalgic but original, unsettling but playful — something that *feels* like finding a cursed EXE on your uncle’s old computer.
+I wanted to build something nostalgic but original, unsettling but playful, something that *feels* like finding a cursed EXE on your uncle’s old computer.
 I built the GUI from scratch to mimic a 90s OS, then nested a modular text adventure inside it.

-It’s my most recent and most ambitious project — and it’s still evolving.
+It’s my most recent and most ambitious project....and it’s still evolving.

 ---